List of school attacks in China: October 2024

 At around 3:20 p.m. near the intersection of Wanquanzhuang Road and Wanliu Zhong Road in Beijing, close to Zhongguancun No. 3 Primary School, an attacker injured five people, three of them minors.
 The attacker was reportedly arrested at the scene.
 The injured were reported to be in a stable condition.
-The alleged attacker, a 50-year-old man named Rami Tang, was arrested and is currently under investigation by the Chinese authorities.
+The alleged attacker, a 50-year-old man surnamed Tang, was arrested and is currently under investigation by the Chinese authorities.

 November 2024

 Wuxi stabbing attack

-On November 16, 2024, eight people were killed and 17 others injured in a stabbing attack on the Wuxi Vocational Institute of Arts and Technology college campus in Yixing, Wuxi.
+On November 16, 2024, eight people were killed and 17 others injured in a stabbing attack on the Wuxi Vocational Institute of Arts and Technology college campus in Yixing, Jiangsu.
 The suspect, a 21-year-old student surnamed Xu, was arrested at the scene.

 Changde vehicle-ramming attack

 On November 19, 2024, 39-year-old Huang Wen drove into students and pedestrians outside a primary school in Changde, Hunan, as students were arriving to school.
 30 people were injured, including 18 students.
 Huang was arrested at the scene and later sentenced to death with a two-year reprieve.